-For stock option awards, the fair value is estimated at the grant date using the Black-Scholes option-pricing model, taking into account the terms and conditions upon which options are granted.
-The fair value of the options is amortized on a straight-line basis for awards to employees and on a graded basis for awards to non-employees over the requisite service period of the awards.
-The weighted average grant date fair value per share relating to outstanding stock options granted under the Company's stock option plans during the years ended December 31, 2016, 2015 and 2014 was \$24.97, \$34.08 and \$14.33, respectively.
+For stock option awards, the fair value of the options is estimated at the grant date using the Black-Scholes option-pricing model, taking into account the terms and conditions upon which options are granted.
+The fair value of the options is amortized on a straight-line basis for awards to employees and on a graded basis for awards to non-employees over the requisite service period of the awards for awards to employees and graded vesting is used for non-employees.
+The weighted average grant date fair value per share relating to outstanding stock options granted under the Company's stock option plans during the years ended December 31, 2015, 2014 and 2013 was \$34.08, \$14.33 and \$0.38, respectively.

-The fair value of each option granted to employees and nonemployee directors during the years ended December 31, 2016, 2015 and 2014 under the Company's stock option plans has been calculated on the date of grant using the following weighted average assumptions:
+The fair value of each option granted to employees and nonemployee directors during the years ended December 31, 2015, 2014 and 2013 under the Company's stock option plans has been calculated on the date of grant using the following weighted average assumptions:

-Year Ended December 31,
+Year Year Ended December 31,

-2016 2015 2014
+2015 2014 2013

-Expected dividend yield 0% 0% 0%
+Expected dividend yield 0.00% 0.00% 0.00%

-Expected volatility 80.15% 90.54% 98.86%
+Expected volatility 90.54% 98.86% 99.89%

-Risk-free interest rate 1.47% 1.59% 1.95%
+Risk free interest rate 1.59% 1.95% 1.66%

-Expected life of option 6.05 years 6.03 years 6.38 years
+Expected term 6.03 years 6.38 years 6.04 years

-Expected dividend yield: the Company has not paid, and does not anticipate paying, any dividends in the foreseeable future.
+Expected dividend yield: The Company has not paid and does not anticipate paying any dividends in the foreseeable future.

-Risk-free interest rate: the Company determined the risk-free interest rate by using a weighted average equivalent to the expected term based on the U.S. Treasury yield curve in effect as of the date of grant.
+Risk-free interest rate: The Company determined the risk-free interest rate by using a weighted average equivalent to the expected term based on the U.S. Treasury yield curve in effect as of the date of grant.